 Major development milestones

 In December 1995, a major communications satellite developer -- the Hughes company --placed the first order with Sea Launch for an orbital mission.
-At the same time, the construction of the command and control ship commenced at the shipyard of the Kvaerner-Govan company in the city of Glasgow, Scotland.
+At the same time, the construction of the command and control ship commenced at the shipyard of Kvaerner-Govan in the city of Glasgow, Scotland.
 Initial modifications of the Odyssey platform would be conducted at the shipyard in the city of Stavanger, Norway.

 In July 1996, Hughes agreed to fly three more missions from the Sea Launch platform, while Space Systems/Loral ordered five launches.
-As of beginning of 1996, the first launch was scheduled for the beginning of 1998.
-At the time, Sea Launch secured contracts worth more than a billion dollars.
+As of the beginning of 1996, the first launch was scheduled for the beginning of 1998.
+At the time, Sea Launch had secured contracts worth more than a billion dollars.
 (52) On Aug.
 8, 1996, a groundbreaking ceremony was held for the home port of the Sea Launch project in Long Beach, California.

 On May 30, 1997, the Odyssey platform arrived to the Russian port of Vyborg, after the completion of a first round of upgrades in Norway.
 Now Russian contractors could start installing rocket-related hardware.
 This work would not be completed until April-May 1998.

-On September 22, 1997, Sea Launch command and control ship was christened at its shipyard in Glasgow, England.
+On September 22, 1997, the Sea Launch command and control ship was christened at its shipyard in Glasgow, England.
 It arrived to St. Petersburg to be outfitted with rocket-related equipment on Dec.
 27, 1997.
-Due to numerous technical problems, it was one month later than the most recent schedule called for and almost a year behind the original schedule.
+Due to numerous technical problems, it was one month later than the most recent schedule had called for and almost a year behind the original schedule.